JohnSnowLabs/spark-nlp/docs/_posts/HashamUlHaq/2021-11-16-redl_nihss_biobert_en.md

 ## Predicted Entities

-`Has_Value : Measurement is related to the entity`, `0 : Measurement is not related to the entity`
+`Has_Value` : Measurement is related to the entity, `0` : Measurement is not related to the entity

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>